 Spider Options Trading – A Better Alternative Than S&P500 Index Options

-After the Dow Jones Index, the S&P500 is the second most widely followed index because it represents a weighted index of the top 500 actively traded large cap stocks in the USA.
+After the Dow Jones Index, the S&P500 is the second most widely followed index because it represents a weighted index of the top 500 actively traded large-cap stocks in the USA.
 The ‘spider’ is an ETF that is designed to mimic the price movements of this popular index.
 The stock exchange code for the spider is SPY.

 The name ‘spider’ is a shortened version of the acronym used to represent the correct name for a family of investment funds known as Standard and Poors Depository Receipts (SPDR).
 The first member of this family is the SPY.
-Other well known funds follow other indexes and include the DIA (Diamonds) which follows the Dow Jones Industrial Average.
+Other well-known funds follow other indexes and include the DIA (Diamonds) which follows the Dow Jones Industrial Average.

 Spider options trading is considered a safe alternative to trading options based on individual stocks because it avoids the unexpected price moves that can arise as a result of news items about a particular company.
-One stock price in the index may rise or fall dramatically following a news release but it will have little effect on the overall weighted balance of the remaining 499 large cap stocks that make up the index.
+One stock price in the index may rise or fall dramatically following a news release but it will have little effect on the overall weighted balance of the remaining 499 large-cap stocks that make up the index.

 Why Spider Options Trading is Safer

-If your option trading strategy relies on a more stable and somewhat predictable price fluctuation, taking options positions derived from the SPY as the underlying security is a preferred approach.
+If your options trading strategy relies on a more stable and somewhat predictable price fluctuation, taking options positions derived from the SPY as the underlying security is a preferred approach.
 Since the SPY basically follows the S&P500 large overnight price gaps are virtually unheard of.
-Apart from major global financial meltdowns or events like the 1987 stock market correction, (which only seem to happen every 20 years or so) the SPY is a trading instrument that can be relied on.
+Apart from major global financial meltdowns or events like the 1987 stock market correction, (which only seems to happen every 20 years or so) the SPY is a trading instrument that can be relied on.

 Spider Options Trading With Binary Options

-Binary options are traded over a number of different securities, including currencies, commodities and for our purposes here, indexes.
-Whilst the binary option contract is not specifically on the SPY and therefore not strictly Spider Options Trading, nevertheless it is on the S&P500 index itself.
+Binary options are traded over a number of different securities, including currencies, commodities, and for our purposes here, indexes.
+Whilst the binary option contract is not specifically on the SPY and therefore not strictly Spider Options Trading, nevertheless, it is on the S&P500 index itself.
 But the outcome is the same and is worth mentioning here as an alternative approach for those who like to keep things simple.